bookpanda/fly-io-dist-sys/README.md

 - go routines for broadcast to other nodes
 - batching of broadcast messages to reduce message per operation (by number of message and time since last message)
 - go routines for flushing broadcasts incase of no new broadcast messages and it has reached buffer threshold
+> If anyone can solve 3e problem with median latency < 1 sec and maximum latency < 2 secs, please feel free to share your solution.
+I'd love to learn the solution.

 ## 4. Grow-Only Counter
 - write: one key per node